vekatze/neut/book/src/terms.md

 ### Semantics

 `_` is a hole that must be inferred by the type checker.
-If the type checker resolves a hole into a term `e`, this hole behaves exactly the same as `e`.
+If the type checker resolves a hole into a term `e`, this hole behaves the same as `e`.
 If the type checker can't resolve a hole, the type checker reports a compilation error.

 ### Type